siyul-park/uniflow/docs/getting_started.md

 # 🚀 Getting Started

-This comprehensive guide covers how to manage workflows and run the engine using the [Command-Line Interface (CLI)](../cmd/README_kr.md).
-It includes everything from installation to workflow control and configuration settings.
+This guide provides detailed instructions on how to install, configure, and manage workflows using the [Command Line Interface (CLI)](../cmd/README.md).
+It covers the entire process from installation to workflow control and configuration.

 ## Installing from Source

-First, set up the [CLI](../cmd/README_kr.md), which allows you to control workflows along with the [built-in extensions](../ext/README_kr.md).
-Before you start, ensure your system has [Go 1.22](https://go.dev/doc/install) or later installed.
+To begin, you need to set up the [CLI](../cmd/README.md) along with the [built-in extensions](../ext/README.md).
+Before starting the installation, ensure that [Go 1.22](https://go.dev/doc/install) or higher is installed on your system.

-Start by cloning the repository:
+### Cloning the Repository

+To clone the source code, run the following command:

 ```sh
 git clone https://github.com/siyul-park/uniflow